SGrondin/bottleneck/README.md

 Reservoir Intervals are an advanced feature, please take the time to read and understand the following warnings.

 - **Reservoir Intervals are not a replacement for `minTime` and `maxConcurrent`.** It's strongly recommended to also use `minTime` and/or `maxConcurrent` to spread out the load.
 For example, suppose a lot of jobs are queued up because the `reservoir` is 0.
-As soon as the Refresh Interval is triggered, a number of jobs equal to `reservoirRefreshAmount` will automatically be launched, all at the same time!
+Every time the Refresh Interval is triggered, a number of jobs equal to `reservoirRefreshAmount` will automatically be launched, all at the same time!
 To prevent this flooding effect and keep your application running smoothly, use `minTime` and `maxConcurrent` to **stagger** the jobs.

 - **The Reservoir Interval starts from the moment the limiter is created**.
 Let's suppose we're using `reservoirRefreshAmount: 5`.
 If you happen to add 10 jobs just 1ms before the refresh is triggered, the first 5 will run immediately, then 1ms later it will refresh the reservoir value and that will make the last 5 also run right away.
 It will have run 10 jobs in just over 1ms no matter what your reservoir interval was!